Does your pet qualify for treatment?

 Blue Cross does not get any money of the government or local authority and we rely fully on donations to run our veterinary services.
 So any donation you make, however small, towards the treatment your pet receives will be very welcome.

 Each of our hospitals has a catchment area.
 Please select a hospital from the list to see its catchment area.

 We employ more than 100 staff at our hospitals, which are equipped to a high standard.
 We are committed to making sure that every animal receives the best possible care.

-We have a mobile clinic that travels to four different locations in London.
+We have a mobile clinic that travels to three different locations in London.
 They offer basic veterinary attention, vaccinations, microchipping and advice on animal care.
 The clinics are open 10.00am-12.00pm and 1.30pm-3.30pm on the following days:

 - Hackney Town Hall car park on Wednesdays

 We work on a first come first served basis, please arrive early.
 Clients that use the mobile clinic are expected to be able to get to Victoria Hospital during mobile clinic 'out of hours' for their emergency service.

 Download our mobile clinic brochure to find out more about this service.